 Studies on menopausal symptoms show that there is a link between menopause and fatigue.
 In fact, medical researchers have linked early menopause to a condition called chronic fatigue syndrome (CFS), a condition that commonly affects women with menstrual disorders and endometriosis.

-Not all women experience CFS, but a majority do experience severe fatigue during menopause.
+Most women don't experience CFS, but a majority do experience severe fatigue during menopause.

 So does menopause cause fatigue?
 Yes, it does.
 But how can you tell whether you are experiencing menopausal fatigue or chronic fatigue syndrome?

 In general, women go through menopause when they are between 45 and 55 years old.
 Women who experience menopause before age 45 are in early menopause.
-If you are between 40 and 45 and experiencing severe and persistent fatigue, you may have chronic fatigue syndrome or it could be a sign of early menopause.
+Some studies showed that women with chronic fatigue syndrome (CFS) are more likely to have early or premature menopause, as well as other gynecological disorders.

 If you are older than 45, you may notice some changes in your body like absent or irregular periods, hot flashes, and vaginal dryness.
 These are some indicators that you are approaching menopause.

 There are three stages of menopause: perimenopause, menopause, and postmenopause.
-During the perimenopausal and menopausal stages, you may experience menopausal fatigue, which is less severe than CFS.
+During all stages, you may experience menopausal fatigue, which is less severe than CFS.

 As you transition through these stages of menopause, you may experience varying symptoms due to hormonal changes, including fatigue.
 Most of the symptoms are manageable with treatment and therapy.

 When you get to the postmenopausal stage, most women’s symptoms will start to diminish gradually.
 But that’s not the case for everyone.
-Some women experience heavy vaginal bleeding after menopause, which could indicate uterine polyps.
-These are usually non-cancerous growths that attach to the lining of the uterus.
-If they are asymptomatic, they are harmless and may not require treatment.
+If the symptoms are disturbing it’s a good idea to see the doctor and to discuss how to cope with it.

 How long does menopausal fatigue last?